 Upcycled kitchen cabinet coffee table

-Drill bit that is same size as screw (to make holes in the cabinet frame)
+- A drill bit that is the same size as the screw (to make holes in the cabinet frame)

 Prepping the cabinet

 Remove any inside shelves if they are not completely secured to the cabinet.

 Clean cabinet and paint cabinet pieces to your liking.
 I choose to leave this cabinet as is for the time being because I knew we were moving, but I may give this piece a paint job of some kind once situated at the new house.

 Make sure the backside of the cabinet is sturdy enough to become the bottom of a coffee table.
 The backside should have a frame portion and a thin piece of wood or particleboard covering the frame.
 Make sure the backside is securely attached to the frame so that when it becomes the “bottom” of the coffee table, it nice and sturdy.

 In other words, adding more nails or screws to secure the backside to the frame would be a good idea.
 Ours was pretty sturdy, so we didn’t have to do that, but we would have taken this step if needed.

 For the cabinet legs